We lay out seven steps for expat women towards achieving their career goals.

 Makeovers on television shows and in magazines are enticing for women the world over.
-Of course the reason they are so popular is because the idea of a fresh start in life is a golden key we have all dreamt about at one time or another.
+Of course, the reason they are so popular is that the idea of a fresh start in life is a golden key we have all dreamt of at one time or another.
 No matter what their life is like, everyone has something they wish could be different – their home, their body, their friends, and even their career.

 Career makeovers are not a new concept and making over your career will automatically set a chain reaction in motion that will affect all aspects of your life, particularly those that are unsatisfactory.

 Particularly for women who have moved abroad or followed a working spouse, you may find that it’s time to take stock of where your career is going.
 It’s easy to lose track of where your career is heading when you’re faced with difficulties such as language barriers, loss of business contacts, and reduced knowledge of the market you’re working in – particularly if these factors have forced you to accept different roles until you become more familiar with your industry abroad.

 If you’ve ever changed jobs or industries, worked with a recruiter, drafted a new resume or pursued additional education to increase your job prospects or opportunities, you’ve already taken steps to improve or ‘makeover’ your career.

 Here are some ideas to help you take your career makeover to a whole new level!